On the nullspace of split graphs: Notation

-A graph $G\neq (\varnothing,\varnothing)$ is said to be \emph{split} if there exists a clique $K$ in $G$ and an independent set $S$ in $G$ such that $V(G)=K\dot{\cup}S$.
+A graph $G\neq (\varnothing,\varnothing)$ is said to be \emph{split} if there exists a clique $K$ in $G$ and an independent set $S$ in $G$ such that $V(G)=K\dot{\cup}S$ (the symbol $\dot{\cup}$ denotes the disjoint union of two sets).
 In such a case, we use the notation $Sp$ instead of $G$ and we say that the pair $(K,S)$ is an \emph{s-partition} for $Sp$.
 Directly from the definition, it follows that every induced subgraph of a split graph is also split.
 We call \emph{clique vertices} the elements of $K$, and \emph{independent vertices} the elements of $S$.
 Two s-partitions $(K,S)$ and $(K',S')$ for $Sp$ are equal if $K=K'$ and $S=S'$.

 If $Sp$ is a split graph, the notation $Sp(K,S)$ means that we are referring to $Sp$ together with an s-partition $(K,S)$ for it.
 Unless otherwise specified, we implicitly assume that both $K$ and $S$ are nonempty, and the adjacency matrix of $Sp$ has the form